hamshom/Predictive_Maintenance_NSIN_MarineCorps/README.md

 ### Project Description:
 This is a joint collaboration between NSIN and Marine Corps to build an end to end predictive maintenance solution.
+When we say we are going to deploy the model in production or productionalize the model, we are referring to integrating the machine learning model into an existing business application.
+In simple terms, we expose the ML model as REST API endpoints to serve the requests within the application platform or to direct user requests.